Urban Knights V

-Urban Knights V is the sixth album of the jazz group Urban Knights released in 2003 on Narada Records.
-The album rose to No. 15 on the Billboard Jazz Albums chart.
+Urban Knights V is the sixth album by the jazz group Urban Knights released in 2003 on Narada Records.
+The album reached No. 15 on the US Billboard Top Jazz Albums chart and No. 7 on the US Billboard Top Contemporary Jazz Albums chart.

 Overview

 Urban Knights V was executively produced by Ramsey Lewis.
 Artists such as Kenny Garrett and Michelle Williams appeared on the album.